Professor Catrin H Williams BA (Wales), PhD (Cantab), FLSW

 Engaging with CH Dodd on the Gospel of John: Sixty Years of Tradition and Interpretation, co-editor with Tom Thatcher, Cambridge: Cambridge University Press, 2013.

-Discovering John, co-editor with Christopher Rowland, Eugene: Cascade Books, in press.
+Discovering John, co-editor with Christopher Rowland, Eugene: Cascade Books, 2020.

 Essays and Articles